thurchito/LibreWin/README.md

 >This is free software and comes with ABSOLUTELY NO WARRANTY!

 # Status
-We are currently working on porting all Windows 2000 system calls!
+I'm currently working on porting all Windows 2000 system calls!
+**⚠️ Info:** The current OS image implements stubs of NT API functions and therefore does NOT boot just yet.
+I'm working to resolve that.

 # Minimum System Requirements
 - i386 CPU